chadsansing/cineris-campaign/sessions/session-5-spoilers.md

 *Food*

-- Crown Cake; there's a surprise or treasure hidden inside; whoever gets it is said to be blessed with good fortune for a year
+- Crown Cake; there's a jewel hidden inside; whoever gets it is said to be blessed with long life and good fortune for a year
 - Puddle Treat; alcohol-soaked fruit cake; like a hairy buffalo in a sponge cake; something to get you drunk

 *Drink*